-Although there is no contract or binding agreement between us, we would ask for a commitment of at least one year.
+Although there is no contract, we do ask for a commitment of at least one year.
 We do ask you during your induction, to sign a volunteer agreement which will be sent to you after a successful interview.

 Thank you once again for taking the time to read this document- should you have any further questions please email volunteers@iow.gov.uk